 It’s worth noting that the CPA Exam uses a computerized format that does not allow you to jump around between testlets and simulations.
 Once you finish a testlet, it’s gone.
 And your next testlet is determined by how well you did on the previous one.

-Each section has a different number of multiple choice questions (MCQs) and simulations (TBSs).
-So let’s look at how long, based on the amount of questions, you should spend on the individual components for each section.
+Each section has a different number of multiple choice questions (MCQs) and task-based simulations (TBSs).
+So let’s look at how long, based on the number of questions, you should spend on the individual components for each section.

 Breaking Down the CPA Exam Sections